yotiosoft/dptran/README.md

 #### Translate from a file

-You can translate the contents of a text file with dptran.
+You can translate the contents of a text file with dptran by using the ``-i`` option.

 ```bash
 $ dptran -i file.txt